 For most students, this course contains a great deal of mystery.
 While computers are likely familiar to you, their inner workings are not.
 Worse, it's not clear what computer science is: is it applied mathematics? theoretical mathematics? engineering? empirical science?
 The answer is that it is all of these things.
-Unfortunately, it is unlikely that knowing how to categorize computer science is of any help to you as you consider this course.
+Unfortunately, it is unlikely that knowing how to categorize computer science is of much help to you as you consider and (later) reflect upon this course.

 Because grades matter to you for good reasons-they may affect your search for a job, or your applications to professional or graduate programs-you may therefore treat this course as a risk.
-So much is unknown about the course material, the projects, and exams, and my expectations for your work.
-However, I believe that the type of thinking on which this course focuses is a major intellectual asset, and I do not want you to avoid it because of fear that your GPA may suffer for having taken an intellectual risk.
+So much is unknown about the course material, the projects, the exams, and our expectations for your work.
+However, we believe that the type of thinking on which this course focuses is a major intellectual asset, and we do not want you to avoid it for fear that your GPA may suffer.